Tegla Loroupe: Biography

 Tegla Loroupe was born in Kapsait village in the Lelan division of West Pokot District.
-It is situated in the Rift Valley, approximately 600 kilometres north of Nairobi.
+It is situated in the Great Rift Valley, approximately 600 kilometres north of Nairobi.
 Her father and mother are from the Pokot tribe, a Nilotic ethnic group inhabiting parts of northern Kenya, eastern Uganda and southern Ethiopia.

 Loroupe was told by her father that she was useless and her career might be babysitting.
 She grew up with 24 siblings.
 The Pokots being a polygamous culture, her father had four wives.
 She spent her childhood working fields, tending cattle and looking after younger brothers and sisters.

 At the age of six, Loroupe started school at Kapsait Elementary school; she had to run ten kilometers to and from school every morning.
 At school, she became aware of her potential as an athlete when she won races held over a distance of 800 or 1500 meters against much older students.
 She decided to pursue a career as a runner.
 However, she was not supported by anyone but her mother.

 The Kenyan athletics federation, Athletics Kenya, did not support her at first, thinking Loroupe too small and too thin.
 However, after she won a prestigious cross country barefoot race in 1988, this changed.
 She began to train to compete internationally the following year, earning her first pair of running shoes in 1989, which she wore only for particularly rough races.
 She was nominated for the junior race of the 1989 IAAF World Cross Country Championships finishing 28th.
 She competed again at the 1990 IAAF World Cross Country Championships, finishing 16th in the junior race.

 In 1994 and 1998, Loroupe won the Goodwill Games over 10,000 metres, barefoot.
 Over the same distance she won bronze medals at the World Athletics Championships in 1995 and 1999.

 In 1994, Loroupe ran her first major marathon in New York.
 Running against the world's strongest competition, she won.
 As a consequence she was idolised by many young people in Africa: at last, a woman champion to complement the many successful male runners.
 She won the New York City Marathon again in 1995 and finished 3rd in 1998.

 Between 1997 and 1999, she won three world titles a row over the half marathon distance.
 She won Rotterdam Marathon three times between 1997 and 1999.
 She won Berlin Marathon in 1999 and finished second in 2001.
 She finished second at the 1999 Osaka International Ladies Marathon.

 Loroupe won the Zevenheuvelenloop 15K race in the Netherland three times (1992, 1993 and 1998).